PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Porfirio Diaz sent his candidate into the race.
 His name was Pablo Escandón y Barrón.
 Of course Diaz' nominee was a rich hacienda owner.
 The opposition candidate was Patricio Leyva, an engineer, and the son of General Francisco Leyva.

-The people of Morelos could sniff the wind of change, however.
+However, the people of Morelos could sniff the wind of change.
 Opposition groups emerged everywhere.
-More and more people dared to voice their dissatisfaction and organized themselves into groups and clubs.
+More and more, people dared to voice their dissatisfaction and organized themselves into groups and clubs.

 The response from plantation owners and government was just as expected - strong and brutal.
 They ordered the people to disperse.
 First they warned, then they threatened with transportation to labor camps, and finally they followed up with beatings and arrests.